Why is this medication prescribed?

 Before taking phenytoin,

 - tell your doctor if you are taking antacids that contain calcium, magnesium, or aluminum (Maalox, Mylanta, Tums, others).
 Your doctor may tell you to allow some time to pass between taking the antacid and taking phenytoin.

-- tell your doctor if you drink or have ever drunk large amounts of alcohol and if you have or have ever had diabetes, porphyria (condition in which certain natural substances build up in the body and may cause stomach pain, changes in thinking or behavior, or other symptoms), or kidney or liver disease.
+- tell your doctor if you drink or have ever drunk large amounts of alcohol.
+Tell your doctor if you have had laboratory testing that reported you have an inherited risk factor that makes it more likely that you could have an serious skin reaction to phenytoin.
+Also, tell your doctor if you have or have ever had diabetes; porphyria (condition in which certain natural substances build up in the body and may cause stomach pain, changes in thinking or behavior, or other symptoms); osteopenia, osteomalacia, or osteoporosis (conditions in which the bones are soft or brittle and may break easily); low levels of albumin in your blood; or heart, kidney or liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 You should not become pregnant while you are taking phenytoin.
 Talk to your doctor about effective birth control methods that you can use during your treatment.
 If you become pregnant while taking phenytoin, call your doctor.
 Phenytoin may harm the fetus.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking phenytoin.

-- you should know that this medication may cause dizziness and problems with coordination.
+- you should know that this medication may cause dizziness, drowsiness, and problems with coordination.
 Do not drive a car or operate machinery until you know how this medication affects you.

 - talk to your doctor about the safe use of alcohol while you are taking this medication.